D3rpyDolphin/Lego-Custom-Dataset/README.md

 The images can be found [here](https://github.com/D3rpyDolphin/Lego-Custom-Dataset/tree/master/images).

-The model training can be found [here](https://github.com/D3rpyDolphin/Lego-Custom-Dataset/blob/master/object_detection_model.ipynb).
+The object detection modeled trained can be found [here](https://github.com/D3rpyDolphin/Lego-Custom-Dataset/blob/master/object_detection_model.ipynb).
 In the future, being able to visualize the model evaluations would be very useful to determine accuracy.
 Additionally, I plan to take the output bounding box, crop the input image, and pass it into an image classifier to determine the color of the legos.